Recent updates: Last website update: September 27, 2014

 - Slow jam and regular jam during each festival day*

-- Friday and Saturday night jams at the festival site after the concerts - then more jamming back at the host hotel until midnight*
+- Friday and Saturday night after-concert jams at the host hotel until midnight*

 *Jams are intended for festival participants and their guests only.
 All acoustic folk instruments are welcome.

 We scheduled this year's dulcimer festival the weekend following the October 5-13, 2013, Balloon Fiesta so we might catch more of you RVers traveling through the southwest.
 We hope you'll stay in Albuquerque after the balloon spectacle to make some music with us.